 Personalization will take 10 business days (usually less) before shipping.

-We offer Free Exchanges on all preservation boxes.
+We offer Free Exchanges on our Museum Style preservation boxes.
 We want to be certain you get the right size box every time.
 Call us at 1-800-279-8269 or email us at email@example.com for a Return Authorization Number

 No need to fear!
 With our Box Exchange Program, you just call us up or email us, and we will pick-up the wrong sized box and send you the right size box.
 Call 1-800-279-8269 x 203 or email us at email@example.com.